jamesshore/simplebuild/README.md

 Extension Specification
 --------------

 Simplebuild extension modules extend the capabilities of Simplebuild.
-A Simplebuild extension module MUST have a name starting with "simplebuild-ext-" (for example, "simplebuild-ext-yourextension.js").
+A Simplebuild extension module SHOULD have a name starting with "simplebuild-ext-" (for example, "simplebuild-ext-yourextension.js").

 Simplebuild extensions MAY export any number of functions with any signature.
 Exported functions MAY do anything, including composing other Simplebuild modules.